vaadin-miki/super-fields/README.md

 ### Java 8

 Some versions compatible with Java 8 are available in the Vaadin Directory.
-They are marked with `.java8` suffix in the version, e.g. `0.6.0.java8`.
+They are marked with `-java8` suffix in the version, e.g. `0.6.0-java8`.
 Their functionality is identical to the official release.

 This repository has a branch `java-8` which contains the most recent release compatible with Java 8.
+Please note that Java 8 has been released in 2014.

 ## Contribution guidelines